 EFM can be done in two methods, internal and external.
 External is done with a hand-held Doppler ultrasound, while internal is done with an electrode directly on the head of the fetus.
 There are several opportunities for medical mistake here, including using excessive force in placing the electrode.
 EFM is usually a tool used in court to point to a clean bill of fetal health before an alleged act of negligence, but it can also cause problems in itself.

 Fetal distress can be life-changing for you and your child.
-If it has happened to you or someone in your family, an attorney can help you receive the compensation you are owed.
-The experienced attorneys at Meinhart, Smith & Manning, PLLC are well versed in medical malpractice and negligence law, and we will fight for you.
+If it has happened to you or someone in your family in Kentucky, a Louisville medical malpractice lawyer can help you receive the compensation you are owed.
+The experienced Louisville injury attorneys at Meinhart, Smith & Manning, PLLC are well versed in medical malpractice and negligence law, and we will fight for you.
 Contact our Louisville office for an initial consultation today.